Share this article

 Aloe vera

 Known for its calming, cooling effects, aloe vera gel is often a no-brainer when it comes to red, inflamed skin.
 Aloe vera extract can help to settle itchy, irritated skin, while helping to add moisture and protect the skin’s barrier.
-This could help make your poor pup comfortable while they recover from mange.
+It can be mixed with grapefruit seed extract or used on its own to make your poor pup comfortable while they recover from mange.
 Remember to consult your vet on the aloe vera preparations to use on your pup.

 Meet our veterinary expert, Jnanee